Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+2025.04.12 (BR)

+- Fixed fleets retreating after the player was threatened.
+  - They were not allowed to change destination.
+  - They can now be redirected to another of the player's colonies.
 - Disabling the council meeting mid-game will also hide the "Next Council" date from being displayed.
 - Fixed the governor who sometimes mistakenly abandoned poor colonies.
 - Restored Tune Galaxy Panel not masking the Galaxy preview.